lxchurbakov/use-ssr-promise/readme.md

 # SSR Promise

+Just use promises on your SSR.
+(React 18+)

-## Step1.
-Use renderToPipeableStream on SSR
+## Step 1.
+Switch to renderToPipeableStream on Server Side

 ```js
 // before